DenLilleMand/gildedrose/README.md

 ## Gilded Rose Requirements Specification

 Hi and welcome to team Gilded Rose.
-As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
+As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
 Your task is to add the new feature to our system so that